jk2bm/wiki-buddy/README.md

-wiki-buddy is a reddit question-and-answer bot written in Python.
+wiki-buddy (originally WikiBot) is a question-and-answer reddit comment bot written in Python. wiki-buddy also includes a web front-end, acessible with webfront.py